Sunday, January 30, 2011

 There's Milk and Milk

-For a blog that talks about Italian food compared to its North American counterpart, milk is probably one of the less obvious choices of topic.
-But if cow milk is similar, the way Italians and North Americans look at it as a product can be quite different.
-For instance, it is perfectly normal for Italians to buy fresh milk with a shelf life of 2 days, as well as to buy milk meant to be stored unrefrigerated for months before consumption.
+For a blog that talks about Italian food compared to its North American counterpart, milk is probably one of the less obvious choices of topics.
+But if cow milk is similar, how milk differs as a product and how Italians and North Americans look at it can be quite interesting.
+For instance, it is perfectly normal for Italians to buy fresh milk with a shelf life of 2 days, or meant to be stored unrefrigerated for months before consumption.

-Before we venture ourselves into the different preservation techniques, let's talk for a moment about the relationship between Italians and milk.
-Italians like their milk just as much as North Americans do, but researches show that consumption of cold milk as a drink is less in adults.
-A glass of milk is appreciated, but isn't commonly available in coffee bars and especially in restaurants because Italians don't have milk with their meals.
-Flavored milk is also quite uncommon in Italy - chocolate milk does exist, but is only meant for young children (and is not as thick as the North American one).
+Before we venture ourselves into the different preservation techniques, let’s talk for a moment about the relationship between Italians and milk.
+Italians like fresh milk just as much as North Americans do, but research shows that its consumption as a drink is less in Italian adults.
+A glass of milk isn’t commonly available in coffee bars and especially in restaurants because Italians don’t have milk with their meals.
+Flavored milk is also quite uncommon in Italy – chocolate milk does exist, but is only meant for young children (and is not as dense as the North American one).
 The consumption of milk-derived products, such as cheese, is instead higher in Italy.

 • Thermalization: 20 seconds at ~65°C. The process kills many vegetative organisms and bacteria that produce enzymes that eventually cause milk deterioration.
 In the dairy industry, milk is often thermalized before undergoing further processing.
 Flavor and nutritional properties are unaltered.

-• Low pasteurization: 30 minutes at 63°C, or 15 seconds at 72°C. The latter is referred to as Flash Pasteurization or HTST (high-temperature, short-time) and is considered the pasteurization standard for milk.
-It represents the minimal requirement by law in many countries (including Italy, the U.S. and Canada).
-Low pasteurized milk is safe to drink because all yeasts, molds and pathogen bacteria have been killed.
+• Low pasteurization: 30 minutes at 63°C, or 15 seconds at 72°C. The latter is referred to as Flash Pasteurization or HTST (high temperature, short-time) and is considered the pasteurization standard for milk.
+It represents the minimum requirement by law in many countries (including Italy, the U.S., and Canada).
+Low pasteurized milk is safe to drink because all yeasts, molds, and pathogen bacteria have been killed.
 However, bacterial spores and some enzymes are preserved.
-Even if refrigerated, shelf life is limited to 1 or 2 weeks (depending on the milk's "keeping qualities").
+Even if refrigerated, shelf life is limited to 1 or 2 weeks (depending on the milk’s “keeping qualities”).
 At strict HTST intensity, the flavor is almost unaltered and so are the nutritional properties.
-The slightly higher time and temperature (20 seconds at 75°C) required by homogenized milk is however sufficient to introduce small alterations.
+The slightly higher time and temperature (20 seconds at 75°C) required by homogenized milk are however sufficient to introduce small alterations.

-• High pasteurization: 20 seconds at 85-100°C. This process, which essentially consists of a short boiling, kills all vegetative organisms and deactivates most enzymes (but still doesn't affect bacterial spores).
-High pasteurized milk has a longer shelf life, but is more vulnerable to post-processing contamination because the higher temperatures also eliminate the bacterial growth inhibitors.
+• High pasteurization: 20 seconds at 85-100°C. This process, which essentially consists of a short boiling, kills all vegetative organisms and deactivates most enzymes, although still doesn’t affect bacterial spores.
+High pasteurized milk has a longer shelf life but is more vulnerable to post-processing contamination because the higher temperatures also eliminate the bacterial growth inhibitors.
 As a result, this type of pasteurization is usually operated on the bottled product.
-The milk serum starts to denaturate and a "cooked" flavor develops.
+The milk serum starts to denature and a “cooked” flavor develops.
 The nutritional properties are slightly reduced because of a loss of vitamin C.

 Another important difference between Italian and North American milk is in the use of “fortification”.
 In Canada and the US, by law, vitamin A (a fat-soluble vitamin) is added to all skimmed milk to compensate for the amount that was removed when the milk was skimmed.
 Milk is also fortified with vitamin D, as regulated by law, to compensate for the lack of exposure of the cattle to direct sunlight.
 Italian milk has no additives.